Correct Spelling is still important?

 The chapter on Australian English is very interesting.
 When the first settlers arrived in 1788, Australia was a vast, remote and inhospitable continent and different in every way from the colonial motherland.
 E.E.
 Morris a nineteenth-century pioneer in the story of Australian English wrote:

 “It is probably not too much to say that there never was an instance in history when so many new words were needed, and that there never will be again for never did settlers come, nor can they ever come again, upon Flora and Fauna so completely different from anything seen by them before.”

 In more modern times Australian English has produced notable similes and metaphors such as “as scarce as rocking horse manure”, “as bald as a bandicoot”, and “as lonely as a country dunny”.
 The Australian passion for abbreviations is widespread.
 A Stevedore or Wharfman is now a Wharfie.
 This was made memorable by the simile ‘as inconspicuous as Liberace at a Wharfie’s picnic’.
-A garbo is a garbage collector; a cozzie is a swimming costume and a prezzie is a present and here we all know what a smoko is.
+A garbo is a garbage collector.
+Cozzie is a swimming costume and a prezzie is a present.
+We all know what a smoko is.
 A “beaut arvo” could describe a lovely afternoon.
-Barry Humphries claims to have overheard an Australian woman describing her hysterectomy – “She said she had a hizzie in the hozzie.”
+Barry Humphries claims to have overheard an Australian woman describing her hysterectomy.
+“She said she had a hizzie in the hozzie.”

 Australian English is alive and well.
-We are fortunate to have English as our national language because of its wide diversity and immense vocabulary.
-Our children need to be taught spelling to reinforce their fluency and the purpose of standardised spelling is to enable readers to understand writing, to aid communication and ensure clarity.
+We are fortunate to have English as our national language.
+This is because of its wide diversity and immense vocabulary.
+Our children need to be taught spelling to reinforce their fluency.
+The purpose of standardised spelling is to enable readers to understand writing, to aid communication and ensure clarity.
 Long live the spelling test and spell check in the tattoo parlour.